CHIANGMENGHUA/AWS_EKS_Cluster_with_EBS_CSI_Driver/README.md

 ---

-### 5. Use terminal add all nodes labels for deployment:
+### 5. Use terminal add all nodes labels for deployment by following commands:

 ```bash
 kubectl get nodes